This is the privacy notice of Mia & Ben (“we”, “our”, “us”).

 marketing and communications data: your preferences in receiving marketing from us and your communication preferences; and

-technical data: internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our website.
+technical data: internet protocol (IP) address, browser type and version, time zone setting and location, the number of pages viewed before a purchase and purchase session duration, browser plug-in types and versions, operating system and platform, and other information about the technology you use to access our website.

 4. How we use your personal data

 We will use your personal information only where we have a lawful basis for doing so.
 The lawful basis for processing your personal data will depend on the purpose for which it was obtained.
 The table below sets out the purposes for which we may process your personal information and the relevant lawful basis/bases that allow for that processing:

 “Legitimate interests” means our legitimate interests in conducting and managing our business where these interests are not overridden by your fundamental rights, interests and freedoms.

 5. Disclosures of your personal data

 We may share your personal data with the parties set out below for the purposes set out below:

 Companies within the Mia & Ben group from time to time.